 - Aim for consistency.
 Determine the consequences for violating your boundaries and stick to them.
 For example, you might set a daily limit for nonemergency calls and texts.

 - Deal with retaliation.
 What if your partner blocks your efforts?
-At some point, you may want to consider whether the negatives outweigh the positives for you.
+You may want to consider whether the negatives outweigh the positives for you at some point.
 You’ll struggle to find happiness in a relationship that compromises your values.

 Creating an Exit Strategy if You Need It

 Many studies suggest that being single is healthier than being in an unhappy relationship.
-If you’re ready to say goodbye, think through your decision carefully and make concrete plans to address any obstacles in your way.
+So if you’re ready to say goodbye, think through your decision carefully and make concrete plans to address any obstacles in your way.

 These tips will help: